JoffreyLGT/office-quotes/client/README.md

 ## Libraries

+The project is using a MERN stack.

+### Client

 - [Create React App](https://github.com/facebook/create-react-app) to setup the app
 - [Material-UI](https://material-ui.com/) components for the UI
 - [Jest](https://jestjs.io/) and [React-Testing-Library](https://testing-library.com/docs/react-testing-library/intro) to test the components
+- Axios as a HTTP client.

+### API

+- express
+- mongoose
+- nodemon

 ## Commit message guidelines